 We made it to Turtle Bay where we spent the afternoon on the beach.
 Grant snorkeled a little and I just enjoyed my natural habitat #thebeach

 That evening we went to a Luau for dinner and then to a Hawaiian show.
 This was such a fun experience!
 As you will see from the pics below, the pork for dinner was cooked over leaves and hot coals.
+Much to our surprise they called all the couples that were celebrating an anniversary on stage to do a “couples dance.”
+I love to dance but this was a bit awkward lol.

 The next day on the island we drove the Eastern shore.
 Let’s just say that as we started adventuring more through Oahu we learned that even though it is known for its activities and busy lifestyle you can make it as relaxing as you want!
 We literally found a new beach venue everywhere we drove.
 I couldn’t help myself but to test each out incase I was missing out on something. 😉 This particular area was called Halona Blowhole and was my favorite view from the vacation!